urdnot-ios/iotKafkaWindDirection/README.md

 1. ~~Upgrade to Scala 2.13.2~~
 2. ~~Swap out Play JSON for circe (in progress)~~
 3. ~~Improve error handling and future returns~~
-4. Add kafka and influxdb tests
+4. ~~Add Kubernetes deployment yaml~~
+5. Add some error handling for the Influx connection